Orion VII: Design

-Series hybrid
+Series Hybrid

 Lockheed Martin Control Systems (later acquired by BAE Systems) developed the HybriDrive™ series hybrid propulsion system used in the Orion VII.
 In this system, the diesel engine is mounted transversely and drives a generator, and an electric motor drives the wheels directly.
 A roof-mounted battery pack supplies additional power for acceleration and hill-climbing.
 The traction motor is rated at 250 hp continuous and 320 hp peak, offering a stall torque of 2700 lbft.
 The traction motor also operates as a generator for regenerative braking, with the power returned to the battery pack.
 According to a 2008 paper, the Orion VII hybrid buses, in service with New York City Transit since 2002, had per-mile maintenance costs comparable to CNG-fueled buses, with improved overall operating costs per mile mainly due to better fuel economy (3.00 to 3.22 mpgUS for the hybrids evaluated, compared to 2.33 mpgUS diesel equivalent for the CNG buses).
 In 2008, it was reported that Toronto Transit Commission's Orion hybrid bus fleet suffered from early failure of lead-acid batteries in roof-mounted battery pack and much lower fuel savings than expected.

-Allison hybrid
+Allison Hybrid

 Orion announced the Allison Hybrid H 40 EP two-mode parallel/series hybrid system would be offered starting in 2011.
-It is not known whether any Orion VII buses were delivered with the Allison hybrid powertrain.
+A demonstration unit with this powertrain was delivered to DART.

 Deployment

-The first operator of the Orion VII was Mississauga Transit (MiWay) for the first 14 production models powered by the Detroit Diesel Series 50 diesel engine but were retired in 2013.
-MiWay also ordered 15 hybrids and 35 diesel BRT models in 2010 and 2012, both are in the third generation configuration.
+The first operator of the Orion VII was Mississauga Transit (MiWay) for the first 14 production models powered by the Detroit Diesel Series 50 diesel engine.
+These buses were retired in 2013.
+MiWay also ordered 15 hybrid models and 35 diesel BRT models in 2010 and 2012, both of which are EPA10 models.

 Although New York City had previously evaluated ten Orion VI and five NovaBus RTS buses equipped with series hybrid propulsion as a small pilot program starting in 1998, the first major deployment of hybrid buses were the 125 Orion VII HybriDrive buses ordered in 2001/02.

 In 2013, New York MTA announced plans to convert approximately 1/4 of their hybrid fleet to solely conventional diesel power; after the warranty expired, the agency was not willing to bear the cost of traction motor replacement.
 However, only two buses, both now retired have been converted.

-Starting in 2020, the MTA started retrofitting their NG HEVs with new LED lights.